GGopiKumar/ProblemSolvingTask3/README.md

 each student gets one Bag.
 The difference between the number of Mangoes in a bag with maximum Mangoes and Bag with minimum Mangoes given to the student is minimum ?

+6.)
+You have been given three lists.
+Your task is to find the duplicates in the three lists.
+Write a python program for the same.
+You can use your own python lists ?

+7.)
+Write a python program to find the first non - repeating elements in a given list of integers ?

+8.)
+Write a python program to find the minimum element in a rated and sorted list ?

+9.)
+You have been given a Python list [10,20,30,9] and a value of 59.
+Write a python program to find the triplet in the list whose sum is equal to the given value ?

+10.)
+Given a list [4,2,-3,1,6] Write a python program to find if there is a sub-list with sum equal to Zero ?